Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces

-The reverting controller is $\bP\Phi(x(t),t) = -K (x - x_{\text{ref}}(t))+(d/dt)x_{\text{ref}}$, where the reference trajectory corresponds to a circle $x_{\text{ref}}(t) = ( \sin(t), \cos(t))$.
-The Lyapunov function is $V = (x(t) - x_{\text{ref}}(t))^\top(x(t) - x_{\text{ref}}(t))$.
-We assume that we can set the system to an initial condition $x(0)$ and observe a noisy observations of the state $y(0+\Delta)$ at rapid sampling times $\Delta$.
-From these, we create a derivative oracle, $(d/dt) x(t) \approx (x(t+\Delta) - x(t))/\Delta$, a common approach in nonlinear data-driven control \citep{Umlauft2018}.
-We use this example to showcase our adaptive confidence sets.
-We follow an adaptive stopping rule, where we query new data points if negativity cannot be certified.
-Due to this adaptive stopping rule, the data is adaptively collected.
-We compare our confidence sets (solid) with the classical confidence sets of \citet{Abbasi-Yadkori2011} (dashed) and report upper bounds on the supremum over $x \in \mO$ of Eq.~\eqref{eq:lyapunov-function} in Fig.~\ref{fig:control}.
+We compare our confidence sets (solid) with the classical confidence sets of \citet{Abbasi-Yadkori2011} (dashed) and report upper bounds on the supremum over $x \in O$ of Eq.~\eqref{eq:lyapunov-function} in Fig.~\ref{fig:control}.
 The operating region is a ``tube'' around the circular reference trajectory $x_{\text{ref}}(t)$.
 We see that our confidence sets shrink much faster than the classical confidence sets, since we can eliminate redundant information by projecting onto $\bC$.
 Fig.~\ref{fig:control} compares random sampling of datapoints from the whole domain (random) and the operating region (random-ref) and sampling according to uncertainty in the dynamics in the whole domain (unc) and within the tube around the reference trajectory (unc-ref).
 As expected, focused exploration methods work much better.
 However, and more importantly, the tightness of our confidence sets enable much quicker stability certification (termination).
 Note that the classical confidence sets may even {\em grow} in the cases where redundant information for estimation of $\bC$ is inserted into the estimation, e.g., with random sampling.